danbender/animated-heart/README.md

 DBC!
 DBC!
 DBC!
 ==============

-In true CSS 3 fashion, and not cheesy at all: a pulsating heart.
-It uses only one div.
+A thank you in true CSS 3 fashion, and not cheesy at all.
+Also, it uses only one div and `:before` and `:after` pseudo-selectors.